 It happens all the time.
 You enter a deal with your local cable provider and lock in a price for one or two years.
 It’s usually a pretty good deal for a while.
 Maybe you get some free movie channels thrown in.
 Then, down the line, the day comes and your bill makes a sudden jump.
 Your promotional period has ended.
 You’re now on the hook for the same service at a higher price and adding to all of the consumer debt.
-So, it is probably time to reevaluate your needs to see if you really need that many TV channels.
+At this point, our debt counselors recommend reevaluating your needs.
+Ask yourself if you really need that many TV channels.

 Still, Need That Many TV Channels?